 Distinctly Creative is committed to a vision of promoting and advocating for black creative entrepreneurs, and being the go-to platform for those looking to broaden their skill sets, grow their business, network with other like-minded individuals, and connect their business with the overall community.
 What started as just periodic creative networking events in 2016, has grown into a variety of social and professional development events, the DMV Black Creatives Directory, the Black Creatives Matter apparel, professional development resources and services, and a Mount Rainier based creative coworking + makerspace coming in March of 2019.

 Distinctly Creative's primary focus is supporting and advocating for black creative businesses because #blackcreativesmatter.

 Entrepreneurship, and the arts has been a large part of Morgan’s life.
 At the age of 17, Morgan started her first plus-size clothing line, where she would sew custom pieces for women sizes 14 and up.
-From there, this created a full-fledged catalyst into business development, fashion design, graphic design, marketing, photography, and videography.
+After this, she went on to pursue her BFA in Design with a Concentration in Fashion for Howard University -- which helped create a full-fledged catalyst into creativity, black empowerment, and business development.

 In addition to being the founder + CEO of Distinctly Creative, she is a graphic designer, marketer, photographer, and custom clothing designer.
 In the past 6+ years she has worked within the AdWords team at Google, providing marketing + graphic design services to a variety of institutions like the University of Maryland, George Mason University, and the National Trust of Historic Preservation, and has helped countless entrepreneurs in the DMV and abroad with their visual branding and marketing needs.